-- carefully monitored the business and any changes in the market in order to identify any new risks by working closely with the Company's Managers with Strategic Responsibilities who meet at least twice a month; - actively participated in risk analysis and the relative control measures adopted, by working closely with the Company's Managers with Strategic Responsibilities, supported by E&Y, the firm engaged to support with the implementation of the ERM Process; - participated in the meetings of the Control and Risks Committee along with the Board of Statutory Auditors and the Financial Reporting Officer - during which updates on the ERM process, as well as the outcomes of Internal Audit's verifications, were discussed; - ensured that the information provided to the Board of Directors relating to the ICRMS was complete and that ample time was dedicated to the discussions with the Directors and the Statutory Auditors.
+- carefully monitored the business and any changes in the market in order to identify any new risks by working closely with the Company's Managers with Strategic Responsibilities who meet at least twice a month; - actively participated in risk analysis and the relative control measures adopted, by working closely with the Company's Managers with Strategic Responsibilities, supported by PwC, the firm engaged to support with the implementation of the ERM Process; - participated in the meetings of the Control and Risks Committee along with the Board of Statutory Auditors and the Financial Reporting Officer during which updates on the ERM process, as well as the outcomes of Internal Audit's verifications, were discussed; - ensured that the information provided to the Board of Directors relating to the ICRMS was complete and that ample time was dedicated to the discussions with the Directors and the Statutory Auditors; - executed the guidelines defined by the Board of Directors.

-3.9.2 CONTROL AND RISKS COMMITTEE
+3.8.2 CONTROL AND RISKS COMMITTEE

-The Control and Risks Committee was formed by the Board of Directors in accordance with Code rules(6).
+The Control and Risks Committee was formed by the Board of Directors in accordance with Code rules(5).